 Computing technology and concepts; applications of personal computers.
-Topics include hardware and software terminology, word processing, spreadsheets, email, the Internet, the microcomputer's operating system and its use, ethics, and current trends in the use of computers.
+Topics include hardware and software terminology, word processing, spreadsheets, e-mail, the Internet, the microcomputer's operating system and its use, ethics, and current trends in the use of computers.
 A hands-on laboratory is integrated with the course.
-A student may not receive credit for both CS 1000 and CS 1010.